Updated June 2019

-When I drank myself through Munich's coffee scene I was particularly impressed with three coffee shops that shine with locally roasted beans, carefully crafted concepts and passionate baristas.
-Overall, the number of specialty coffee shops in Munich cannot be compared to major coffee capitals, but that does not mean the quality isn't top notch.
-Let's start in the Glockenbachviertel, a neighbourhood that attracts the youngsters and the hipsters for its fashionable bars and funky shops.
+When I drank myself through Munich's coffee scene I was particularly impressed with three cafes that shine with locally roasted beans, carefully crafted concepts and passionate baristas.
+Overall, the number of specialty coffee shops in Munich cannot be compared to major coffee capitals such as Berlin, but that does not mean the quality isn't top notch.
+Let's start in Munich’s Glockenbachviertel, a neighbourhood that attracts the youngsters and the hipsters for its fashionable bars and funky shops.

 Man Versus Machine Coffee Roasters